projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-console.rst

 Currently UART 16550 is owned by the hypervisor itself and used for debugging purposes.
 Properties are configured by hypervisor command line.
-Hypervisor emulates a UART device with 0x3F8 address to SOS that acts as the console of SOS with these features:
+Hypervisor emulates a UART device with 0x3F8 address to Service VM that acts as the console of Service VM with these features:

 -  The vUART is exposed via I/O port 0x3f8.
 -  Incorporate a 256-byte RX buffer and 65536 TX buffer.